Bob74/NoMoreShortcuts/doc/menu.md

 # Menu

-The `Menu` part is optional and let you create a menu to select differents choices if you have many shortcuts.
+The `Menu` section is *optional* and let you create a menu to select differents choices if you have many shortcuts.

 The menu must contain at least one of the following parameters:
 * `<SubItem text="name of the item"></SubItem>`